 In the first quarter of 2020, the Company entered into a note payable of \$7.3 million related to contingent consideration assumed as part of a prior period acquisition, payable in three installments.
-The first two installments of \$2.4 million each were paid in the second quarter of 2020 and in the first quarter of 2021, respectively.
-The third installment of \$2.5 million is to be paid, together with interest at a rate of 2% per annum, accruing from April 1, 2020, on January 31, 2022.
-At June 30, 2021, the note payable balance is included in current portion of debt on the condensed consolidated balance sheets.
+The second installment of \$2.4 million was paid in the first quarter of 2021, leaving a note payable balance of \$2.5 million at March 31, 2021 which is included in other current liabilities on the condensed consolidated balance sheets.

-9. LEASES
+8. LEASES